Techtonic: 2017 was definitely, out of this world! Do you agree?

-The go to line was mostly Social Media Content “on Demand.”
+The go to line was mostly Social Media Content on Demand.

 "Pay Per Post" was quickly understood.
 And that Social Media Content can be complemented with "High Quality" to exemplify the VP

 Most of the time, only after uttering these words would the audience say the magic words: AAAAHHHH!!!
 AWESOME!!!
 Remember, events like these are your training grounds.
 Prepare a list of lines that you want to test out prior to the event.
-This way, you can continuously improve on your pitch.
+This way you can continuously improve on your pitch.

 IT'S NOT A ONE WAY STREET.

-Talk to your audience not at them.
+Talk to your audience to at them.

 Three words: OBSERVE-INQUIRE-REACT.
 We are often stuck in pitch-mode and forget that we are engaging in a real-life conversation.

-More often than not, your audience is more interested on how your startup can help them.
+Often than not, your audience is more interested on how your startup can help them.

 So after your initial pitch, don't forget to ask what is it that they do.
 And explain how you can be relevant in their situation.